I1brahim/Smart_Email_Guardian/docs/README.md

    - **Fix**: Proper state management with `setResults()` and `setHistory()`

-## Frontend & Backend deployment :
+## Frontend & Backend deployment
-**i used vercel to deploy the frontend** : https://email-guardian-vercel-qu8wb1kmz-i1brahims-projects.vercel.app/ **for the backend i used render** :
+**i used vercel to deploy the frontend** : https://smart-email-guardian.vercel.app/ **for the backend i used railway** : email-guardian-backend-production.up.railway.app